andrefaraujo/videosearch/README.md

 - Keyframe extraction from videos
 - Shot boundary detector for videos
 - SIFT descriptor extraction per image/frame
-- Global descriptor (Binarized Fisher vectors) extraction per frame, shot or scene
+- Global descriptor (Binarized Fisher vectors) extraction per image/frame, shot or scene
 - Retrieval in image or video databases using image queries
-- Scoring retrieval results based on Average Precision and Precision at 1
+- Evaluating retrieval results based on Average Precision and Precision at 1
 - Reproducing main results from the papers mentioned below (IN PROGRESS: to be concluded by Oct 18)

 This repository can also be useful if one is interested in searching a database of images using query images.
 In